 Exiting a lay the draw trade

 I usually exit when the odds come down to 2 or at 65-70 minutes, whichever comes first.
 I will also exit if the away team (underdog) score first, although again it is down to my discretion based on the game play, and if the home team are banging in shots and have just been unlucky not to get a goal, then the away team flukes a penalty or similarly lucky goal, I will sometimes stay in and wait for the home team to come back to 1-1 when you can exit if you want to, or wait and see if they can take the lead as per the stats, which is my usual course of action in that situation.

-Laying the draw is a method you can learn a lot about online, it’s been around so long and has been so popular with so many traders.
-However do be careful, many people use it wrongly and in my view are not selective enough.
-My approach is ultra-selective, only risking my bank when I can’t find any reason not to.
-That approach has stood the test of time for me, and no doubt or many others.
+You can learn about this method online, it’s been around so long and has been so popular with so many traders in the past that there’s a fair bit written about it.
+However do be careful, many people use it wrongly and in my view are nowhere near selective enough.

 My own approach is ultra-selective, only risking my bank when I can’t find any reason not to.
 That approach has stood the test of time for me, and has impressed many of my readers too.